bradyo/spring-test-demo/README.md

-# Black Box Testing Demo
+# Testing Demo

-This code demonstrates some differences between black box testing and mock interaction testing.
+This code demonstrates some different ways of black box functional and mock interaction style testing.

+Black box testing focuses on testing behaviors for the public interfaces of an object by verifying only observable input and output behaviors.

 Mock testing focuses on testing interactions between an object and it's direct collaborators by verifying method calls directly.

-Black box testing focuses on testing behaviors for the public interfaces of an object by verifying inputs and outputs only.

-In both cases, collaborators are exposed to the consuming code via the constructor.
-This allows all the dependencies to be injected by the consumer of the class.
+These examples also show some differences between dependency injection and encapsulated dependencies.

 ## Link Repository Examples